-The link between the foot stirrup and the risers consists of two cords and two Brummel® hooks.
+The link between the foot stirrup and the risers consists of two cords and two brummel hooks.
 The speed stirrup itself is composed of a foot bar and webbing with loops sewn on either end to attach the cords.
 These cords should be run up through the eyelets and pulleys on the harness to connect with the pulley system on the front of the risers.
-If in any doubt, please ask your school or the harness dealer/manufacturer.